-Scala software developer in satellite mission planning
+I work as Scala software developer and system engineer for satellite mission planning.

 Object-Oriented Meets Functional